Axion-photon conversion in transient compact stars: Systematics, constraints, and opportunities: Results

 A few years ago, this topic was revisited by Hoof and Schulz \cite{Hoof:2022xbe} who found a $3\sigma$ limit of $g_{11}<0.52$, based on the same SN model as Payez et al.~\cite{Payez:2014xsa}.
 (Hoof and Schulz never explicitly state their limit as a number, so we refer to their Fig.~3 and the uploaded limit data on O'Hare's github page \cite{OHare}.)
 Their limit is practically identical to the one found by Payez et al.~\cite{Payez:2014xsa}, although there are many differences in the detailed analysis, including the conversion probability in the Galactic $B$-field, using the time structure of the expected signal, and revising the SMM data (see the comments in our Appendix~\ref{app:SMM}).

-The latest SN~1987A limit on $g_{a\gamma}$ was derived by the Berkeley group \cite{Manzari:2024jns}, who found a $2\sigma$ bound of $g_{11}<0.27$, a number extracted from the dark blue line in their Fig.~1.
+The latest SN~1987A limit on $g_{a\gamma}$ was derived by the Berkeley group \cite{Manzari:2024jns}.
 They assumed axion production by both the Primakoff process and bremsstrahlung, the latter based on loop-induced nucleon couplings.
 In this way, both reactions depend on $g_{11}$ and the total number of produced axions by both reactions are shown in our Table~\ref{tab:BerkeleyFits}.
 In agreement with Figs.~2 and~S12 of their published version, both channels produce nearly equal values for $N_a$.
-Therefore, to compare with our Primakoff-only assumption, their bound on $g_{11}$ relaxes to $0.27\times 2^{1/4}=0.32$.
+Therefore, to compare with our Primakoff-only assumption, and in agreement with the usual ALP constraints, their bound on $g_{11}$ should be relaxed (multiplied) by an approximate factor of $2^{1/4}=1.19$.

-The remaining difference, which is roughly a factor of 5 in flux, is a combination of several effects pulling in different directions.
-Their Primakoff flux is roughly 2/3 of the one we have used, and their conversion probability is at least a factor 2/3 smaller than ours (see the comment after Eq.~\ref{eq:GalacticConversionProbability}), two effects that should make their bound weaker than ours, whereas their bound is only at $2\sigma$, pulling slightly in the opposite direction.
-However, the main sources of difference appear to be several issues in their numerical analysis.\footnote{We thank the authors of Ref.~\cite{Manzari:2024jns} for sharing with us their code which allowed us to spot several errors, besides the issue of using the incorrect data from Ref.~\cite{Hoof:2022xbe} (see our Appendix~\ref{app:SMM}).
-We are confident that after corrections, and with equal physical assumptions about the source processes and Galactic conversion probability, their Primakoff-only bound would be equal to ours.}